A pair of Common House Martin breeding in winter in south-west Spain.

 Common House Martin (Delichon urbicum) is a long-distance migratory species whose Palearctic populations are wintering mainly in Africa south of the Sahara.
-Some birds – e.g. in the Iberian Peninsula and Morocco – don’t migrate and remain in the breeding areas throughout the year.
+Some birds in the Iberian Peninsula and Morocco don’t migrate and remain in the breeding areas throughout the year.

-However, to not migrate and stay home in winter is one thing, but to breed in winter in totally weird to say the least.
+However, to not migrate and stay home in winter is one thing, but to breed in winter is totally abnormal for this species.

-The photo below was taken at Hornachos, Extremadura, south-west Spain, in early January 2019.
+The photo above was taken at Hornachos, Extremadura, south-west Spain, in early January 2019.
 It shows an adult House Martin feeding unfledged young in the nest.
-The chicks were born in December 2018 according to the Spanish organisation AMUS (Acción por el Mundo Salvaje) who shared the photo.
+The chicks were born in December 2018 according to the Spanish organization AMUS (Acción por el Mundo Salvaje) who shared the photo.

-As we can see, the birds already succeeded in their first challenges (lying and hatching the eggs), and their only remaining challenge is to raise the young until fledging (and then to ensure juvenile survival until the summer).
+As we can see, the birds already succeeded in their first challenge (lying and hatching the eggs), and their only remaining challenge is to raise the young until fledging (and then to ensure juvenile survival until the summer).
 If they are bold enough to breed in winter, they can succeed!

 Population-level behaviour vs. isolated cases

 At the population level, breeding in autumn and winter is common in desert areas because it’s an adaptive behaviour to exploit ephemeral resources (whenever they are available).
 For examples, see this blog-post about autumnal breeding by desert birds and the references mentioned therein.

 The House Martin case is different because this species is normally a trans-Saharan migrant (unlike desert birds, which are residents/nomadic).
 Moreover, it probably involved only a single pair, which makes it likely an anomaly (for now).